Maddonna v. Dept. of Health and Human Services

 Americans United for Separation of Church and State filed Maddonna v.
 U.S. Dept. of Health and Human Services in 2019 to stop the federal government and South Carolina from authorizing and encouraging religious discrimination with taxpayer dollars.

 Aimee Maddonna, a mother of three, was seeking opportunities for her family to help children in foster care.
 Miracle Hill Ministries, the largest taxpayer-funded foster care agency in South Carolina, told Aimee her family was a great fit to volunteer with children.
 But then the agency asked what church the Maddonnas attended.
 When Aimee offered the name of her Catholic parish, Miracle Hill abruptly rejected her because she's the "wrong" religion – the agency will only work with evangelical Protestants, not Catholics, Jews or people of any other faith.

 Instead of denouncing this discrimination, the administrations of President Donald Trump and South Carolina Gov. Henry McMaster doubled down, sanctioning the government-funded religious discrimination.
 In Jan.
 2019, the U.S. Department of Health and Human Services issued a policy allowing all government-funded foster care agencies in South Carolina to explicitly reject parents and volunteers who don’t share their religious beliefs; McMaster issued a similar order in March 2018.

-Americans United filed a federal lawsuit in the U.S. District Court in South Carolina because the narrow religious beliefs of a government-funded agency should not be allowed to override the best interest of America’s most vulnerable children or our fundamental principle of religious freedom.
+Americans United filed a federal lawsuit in the U.S. District Court in South Carolina because the narrow religious beliefs of a government-funded agency should not be allowed to override the best interests of America’s most vulnerable children or our fundamental principle of religious freedom.